 By the sounds of it, we could be in for another bitter winter!
-So, be sure to enjoy the last of the autumnal sun and begin considering how you might winter-proof your rental property for the coming weeks and months.
+So, while you're enjoying the last of the autumnal sun, have a think about how you might winter-proof your rental property for the coming weeks and months.
+Here are some top tips to get you started...

 Whether your tenants notice a frozen pipe inside or outside, it’s important they apply warmth to the troubled area with warm water, hairdryer (if safe to do so) or a hot water bottle.
 For complete peace of mind, Romans’ Emergency Repair Service is available to Fully Managed landlords in the event of a blockage.